RicoJia/Mumble-Robot/mumble_onboard/halo/README.md

 - angles are wrapped to `[-pi, pi]`.
 Please adjust the lidar `angle_min` and `angle_max` accordingly

 ## Generic Tools
-- `visualize_pcd.py`: visualize a 3D point cloud in pcd
 - `yaml_loaded_config.hpp`: handy configuration object that can be set by an yaml file without manual loading every single field

 ## Acknowledgements